 Flying is another option, and one that is really only something to consider if you are traveling far such as to Busan in the south.
 While it’s certainly cheaper to fly within Korea than it is within the states, it still can run up your bill.
 If you wanting to visit a place such as Jeju Island though, you will most likely need to take a plane, as there is no rail or bridge to the island.

 Taking a ferry is another option you can take.
-While not very applicable for a place such as Seoul – you can take a ferry from Busan to Jeju Island if you’d prefer not to fly.
-As well, you can also take the ferry to various locations in Japan or China, generally for under or around 100 Won per ticket.
-Taking a ferry to Japan from Busan can take around 3 hours, so if you need to leave the country to renew your visa, you can take a nice day trip to Japan and return the next day for renewed 3-month visa.
+While not applicable for Seoul, you can take a ferry from Busan to Jeju Island.
+You can also take the ferry to various locations in Japan or China, generally for around 100 Won per ticket.
+Taking a ferry to Japan from Busan takes around 3 hours, so if you need to leave the country to renew your visa, you can take a nice day trip to Japan and return the next day for renewed 3-month visa.

 So while travel within South Korea and Seoul can seem daunting, it’s actually quite doable if you are willing to do a little prep.
 And if you have apps on your phone, you really have no excuses.